matthew-brett/barts-setup/barts_setup.md

 ![USB-C HUB](images/usb_c_hub.png)

-* Plug USB-C power adapter into extension block.
+* Plug USB-C power adapter plug into EXTENSION BLOCK.
 Plug USB-C to USB-C cable into power adapter and into USB-C HUB.
 * Connect USB SOUND to USB-C HUB via USB-C to USB-A cable.
 * If WIFI:
     * Go to System Preferences, _turn on WiFi_.